PoC-dev/smtp-abuse-reporting/README.md

 - `smtp-abuse-syslog.sh` utilizes *logtail* to find new data in */var/log/mail.log* since the last run, and feeds this to *smtp-abuse-syslog.pl*.
 - `smtp-abuse-syslog.pl` is the parser script which populates the found error messages into the SQLite database.
 - `smtp-abuse-report.pl` is the reporting script which sends out automated email to the found abuse email addresses according to SQLite database content.
+- `smtp-abuse-export.sh` writes database content of the SQLite tables into csv files for importing into IBM i tables.
 - `~/.abusedb.sqlite` is the SQLite database to hold actual data.
 It is automatically created by any of the aforementioned scripts if not existing.
 - `~/.abuse-mailbody.txt` is a greeting text expected to be plain us-ascii which is sent as mail body.
 It must be provided manually.
 Example:
 ```